Copyright © Lisa Stewart 2022 - 3033

-outback sci-fi - live performance in mixed media installation at Watch This Space ARI, Alice Springs, Australia
+outback sci-fi - live performance in mixed media installation at Watch This Space ARI, Mparntwe, Australia

 Live performance within a staged habitat constructed for a human body.
 Using sound, installation, special effects and a hammock suspended body to hybridise natural and synthetic experience.
 The work examines some habits, hypocrisies and yearnings of urbanised humans and their attempts to connect to the natural world.
 Exploring misunderstandings of landscape, the romanticisation of nature whilst wearing insect repellent, latent animal urges, and the ever-present consumable plastic-ness of today’s world.